greglook/vault/doc/indexing.md

-Blob Indexing
+Data Indexing
 =============

-A common use case for a storage system is to _search_ it for data matching certain attributes.
+A common use case for a storage system is to search it for data matching some pattern.
 While it is possible to exhaustively scan the entire data store and calculate the relevant properties each time a query is performed, a much better aproach is to _index_ the data.

 In general, indexing represents a _view_ of the stored data which caches desired search criteria in a rapidly-accessible form.
-Indexes are **not** authoritative stores of the blob data, and should not store blob contents.
+Indexes are **not** authoritative stores of the blob data, and should not store entire blob contents.
-Instead, the index might contain a listing of all objects which represent "picture" files and their associated dimensions.

 Since indexes are not intended to be durable, it is fine to delete and rebuild them at any time.
-Indexes can be treated as a type of blobstore which does not support the `open` operation.
+Indexes can be treated as a type of blobstore which does not support the `get` operation.

 ## Interface

-Indexers can be thought of as _views_ of the blob data.
+Indexes can be thought of as _views_ of the blob data.
 It should be possible to declaratively specify the transformations to produce each view, a predicate which determines whether to apply the given transformation to a blob, and a number of _indexes_ on that view to optimize.